yeduRaghav/redditclient/README.md

 **To load a different subreddit :**

-Change RedditApi.SUB_REDDIT_KOTLIN = "Kotlin" TO RedditApi.SUB_REDDIT_KOTLIN = "PS4" or anyother subreddit of your choice.
+Change GetKotlinPostsEndpoint.SUB_REDDIT_NAME = "Kotlin" TO GetKotlinPostsEndpoint.SUB_REDDIT_NAME = "PS4" or anyother subreddit of your choice.

 *Note : r/Pics won't help, since the Api response for those posts do not return a url for thumbanail property.*